 No Flying Allowed: The 15 Countries Where Drones Are Banned

-We just finished completing a massive undertaking: updating our master list of drone laws for countries throughout the world.
+After a round of comprehensive research, our team compiled our master list of drone laws for countries throughout the world.

-While conducting research to make these updates, here are a few things that stood out:
+While conducting research to make these pages, here are a few things that stood out:

 Why Ban Drones?